Curtin-Open-Knowledge-Initiative/coki-ries/README.md

 The full COKI dataset is recompiled weekly by the [Academic Observatory Workflows], running on the [Academic Observatory Platform].
 The underlying infrastructure requires significant resourcing and we do not currently make the data resource freely available (whereas the codebases are [FOSS]).

 For sustainable development and continuation of this project, our medium-term goal is to establish an institutional membership model.
 We are [seeking expressions of interest][contact] from institutions that would benefit from further development of an on-demand ERA-like analytical system.
-The system will aim to provide value to institutions by simplifying curation of research-output metadata and facilitating exploration of alternative analytical methods, for example, how Australian HEPs perform against other institutions with a focus on [Open Access] publication.
+The system will aim to provide value to institutions by simplifying curation of research-output metadata and facilitating exploration of alternative analytical methods.
+For example, reporting on how Australian HEPs perform against other institutions with a focus on [Open Access] publication.

-We are also happy to [discuss][contact] possible collaboration opportunities, analysis services or access models with interested individuals.
+We are also happy to [discuss][contact] possible collaboration opportunities, analysis services or access models with interested individuals and institutions.

 Once the [ERA Transition Working Group] releases its findings and recommendations for the future of [ERA] assessments, we will have greater clarity on how best to proceed.